Not Without a Fight: Release and promotion

 Not Without a Fight was made available for streaming through the band's Myspace profile on March 3, 2009, before being released through Epitaph Records on March 10, 2009.
 The vinyl edition of the album was released through independent label Bridge Nine Records.
 The Japanese edition of the album included "I'm the Fool" as a bonus track.
 A music video for "Listen to Your Friends" premiered on the same day.
 Between late March and early May, the band went on headlining tour of the US with support from Set Your Goals, Bayside and Shai Hulud.
-Verse were originally supposed to support New Found Gloiry, however, they unexpectedly broke up, resulting in Shai Hulud taking their place.
+Verse were originally supposed to support New Found Glory, however, they unexpectedly broke up, resulting in Shai Hulud taking their place.
 On April 18, Shai Hulud left the tour and were replaced by Fireworks.
 New Found Glory appeared at The Bamboozle festival in early May.
 During the summer, the band made appearances for major festivals at the Rock AM Ring in Germany and Reading and Leeds in England.
 Soon afterwards, Bolooki confirmed they had finished shooting the video for second single "Don't Let Her Pull You Down".
 The video premiered on October 15, and was released on October 20 on 7-inch vinyl.
 In October and November 2009, the band embarked on a headlining US tour; they were due to end the year supporting Dashboard Confessional, but that act cancelled their tour citing family issues.
 An acoustic tour was instead scheduled with Dashboard Confessional, running through December 2009.

 Touring continued well into 2010, with the band headlining the Slam Dunk Festival along with Alkaline Trio and Capdown.
 Later in June, it was announced the band were shooting the video for "Truck Stop Blues", acting as promotion for the band's appearance on the Honda Civic Tour between July and September 2010.
 The video was later released via the band's Twitter and Facebook pages on 21 July.
 In between dates of the Honda Civic Tour, the band played headlining shows in smaller venues alongside Lemuria and the Wonder Years.